 • Photographic and cartographic monitoring

-The Norwegian Defence Security Departement (FSA)
+The Defence Security Department (FSA)

-FSA keeps track of the security risks that surround the Armed Forces and Norwegian military activity at home and abroad.
-The department is the security clearance authority for the defence sector, with the exception of the personell at the National Security Authority and the Norwegian Intelligence Service.
-The department also has the professional responsibility for security management, information security and physical security.
+The FSA keeps track of the security risk picture surrounding the Norwegian Armed Forces, as well as Norwegian military activity both at home and abroad.
+The department is the clearance authority for the defence sector, except for the National Security Authority and the Norwegian Intelligence Service's employees.
+FSA is the largest clearance authority in Norway and processes more than 20,000 clearance cases annually.